Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <h3> LIDAR to Raster: Some Information on Raster Datasets </h3> <br>

-<p> As a quick break from the tutorial, these next few steps will describe some parameters used in creating raster datasets.   </p> <br>
+<p> As a quick break from the tutorial, these next few steps will describe some parameters used in creating raster datasets as well as general information.   </p> <br>

 <p> For this tutorial, the "Output raster" should be a .img raster file -- simply add the ".img" file extension to the end of the "Output Raster" name.
 The .img file format contains a digital representation of an image using tiny pixels organized in a square grid that represent a cell value; the .img file format is owned by ERDAS, a company specializing in remote sensing data capture.
 Other raster extensions include TIFF, BMP, GIF, GRID, JPG, PNG, or BIL.
 Table 1 below presents a basic delineation of uses for different file formats.
 An exhaustive list can be found here https://pro.arcgis.com/en/pro-app/latest/help/data/imagery/supported-raster-dataset-file-formats.htm </p>